yh919/vondera-sdk/README.md

 ## Usage notes

-- The SDK automatically sends `x-api-key` header.
+-- The SDK automatically sends `x-api-key` header.
 Provide a valid store API key.
-- Methods return a consistent response wrapper (use `.data` for payloads).
+-- Methods return a consistent response wrapper (use `.data` for payloads).
-- The `ApiClient` exposes an `http` property with the underlying Axios instance for advanced customization (interceptors, timeouts, etc.).
+-- The `ApiClient` exposes an `http` property with the underlying Axios instance for advanced customization (interceptors, timeouts, etc.).
+-- The SDK controls the API `baseURL` globally.
+Do not pass `baseURL` to `ApiClient`.
+The package uses a built-in default base URL or the `VONDERA_API_BASE` environment variable when present.

 ## API surface (high level)